alexkasema/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 A script that converts a number from base 10 to base 16
 ## 101-rot13
 A script that encodes and decodes file using rot13 encryption
+## 102-odd
+A script that print out one line and skips the next